Physical Therapy PT

 Physical Therapist Education Requirements

-Following graduation, you must pass the National Physical Therapy Examination (NPTE), which is administered by the Federation of State Boards of Physical Therapy (FSBPT).
+Following graduation, you must pass the National Physical Therapy Examination (NPTE), administered by the Federation of State Boards of Physical Therapy (FSBPT).
 You must also pass your home state’s licensure exam.
 State requirements for licensure vary.

 Job Duties of a Physical Therapist

-• Reviewing patients’ medical histories
+• Reviewing patient medical histories

 • Diagnosing patients by observing their movements and listening to their concerns

-• Developing individualized treatment plans for patients
+• Developing individualized patient treatment plans

-• Using exercises, stretching, equipment, and hands-on therapy to manage patients’ pain, increase mobility, and prevent further pain and injury
+• Using exercises, stretching, equipment and hands-on therapy to manage patients’ pain, increase mobility and prevent further pain and injury

 • Educating patients and family members about the recovery process